-Director/Associate Director of the Jefferson Office of Human Research Protection (JOHRP) Investigators Key personnel IRB members
+Director/Associate Director of the Jefferson Office of Human Research Protection (JOHRP)

 The need for outside verification could arise when a Principal Investigator (PI) is under special oversight by the IRB or a federal agency or has specific conflicts of interest (COIs) that require an increased amount of monitoring by the IRB and/or other institutional offices.
 There may be other situations to which this policy will apply.